Eigenfocus/eigenfocus/docs/development-guidelines/naming-and-folders.md

 # Folders

 - `app/models` contains only "Active Record" stuff - Classes or modules related to AR behaviour.
+- We can create new `app/something` folders to group related classes based on a specific behaviour grouped by a application layer.
+Examples `app/reports`, `app/translators/`, `app/serializers`, etc.
 - Any other domain related class, that doesn't fit in other s `Rails app folder`, should be in `app/services`